Markus Uusitalo

-Markus Uusitalo (born 15 May 1997) is a Finnish professional footballer who plays for SJK, as a goalkeeper.
+Markus Uusitalo (born 15 May 1997) is a Finnish former professional footballer who played as a goalkeeper.

 Career

 On 13 November 2019 FC Honka confirmed that Uusitalo would join the club for the 2020 season, signing a deal until the end of the year.
 He moved on loan to HIFK for the 2021 season.
 After the 2021 season, he signed for SJK.

+On 18 October 2023, Uusitalo announced that he would end his professional career at the end of the 2023 Veikkausliiga season.